mr-j0nes/Scheduler/README.md

 - Enable or disable tasks during runtime.
 - Thread-safe task scheduling and management.
 - Lightweight and easy to integrate into your C++ projects.
+- Task report provides a summary of every task: ID, trigger time and whether it's enabled or not.

 ## Dependencies

-The following dependencies are required for CppScheduler:
+The following dependencies are required for Scheduler:

 - [CTPL](https://github.com/vit-vit/CTPL) (C++ Thread Pool Library) [link to CTPL repo]
 - [croncpp](https://github.com/mariusbancila/croncpp) (Cron Expression Parser for C++)

+Make sure to install them or to include them directly in your project.
-Please make sure to initialize the submodules by using the `--recurse-submodules` option when cloning the repository:
+In order to be able to run the provided `example.cpp` Please make sure to initialize the submodules by using the `--recurse-submodules` option when cloning the repository:

 ```bash
 git clone --recurse-submodules https://github.com/mr-j0nes/Scheduler.git